Kailash Satyarthi’s Nobel citation stolen

 The police are also examining CCTV footage from Satyarthi’s apartment as well as of the neighbours.

+“The Crime Branch is associated with South East district police in the Greater Kailash burglary at Kailash Satyarthi’s house.
+All out effort is on,” Joint Commissioner of Police (JCP) Deependra Pathak said.

+The officer said some local criminals, security guards, vendors and scrap dealers have been detained for interrogation to get some positive leads about the accused burglars in the case.

-The theft came to notice on Tuesday morning and Satyrathi’s son Bhuvan Ribhu filed a police complaint.
+The theft came to notice on Tuesday morning and Satyarthi’s son Bhuvan Ribhu filed a police complaint.

 According to a spokesperson for Satyarthi’s Foundation, the burglars also took away jewellery, cash and electronic items.